microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

     - Compare pre de-identified data in the 'source' container  and post de-identified data in the 'destination' container in the Storage Account(s).

 ## Success Criteria
-- You have successfully configure and deploy the FHIR anonyization tool.
+- You have successfully configured and deployed the FHIR anonymization tool.
 - You have successfully configured FHIR Bulk Export and called the $export operation to upload the test FHIR data for anonymization
-- You have successfully trigger and monitor the Anonymization pipeline in ADF
+- You have successfully triggered and monitored the Anonymization pipeline in ADF
 - You have compared pre de-ided and post de-ided FHIR data in the resource and destination containers respectively.

 ## Learning Resources